-Team Sugarloaf is a partnership of five non-profit organizations dedicated to the natural resources of Sonoma Valley and to providing access to the natural haven of 3,900 acres provided by Sugarloaf Ridge State Park.
+Team Sugarloaf started in 2012 as a partnership of five non-profit organizations, led by Sonoma Ecology Center, dedicated to the natural resources of Sonoma Valley and to providing access to the natural haven of 3,900 acres provided by Sugarloaf Ridge State Park.

-Operated by Valley of the Mo on Observatory Association, RFO is Northern California’s most active public observatory.
-Located right in Sugarloaf Ridge SP, RFO offers both solar and night sky observing to the public.
+Operated by Valley of the Moon Observatory Association, RFO is Northern California’s most active public observatory.
+Located right in Sugarloaf Ridge State Park, RFO offers both solar and night sky observing to the public.